 - Cloud Vision API extracts labels in the image, landmarks, text and image properties.
 This takes away manual tagging of objects in the image and makes a picture searchable for its contents.

 - Segona Media offers customers to create custom labels.
 For example, a television manufacturer might want to know the specific model of a television set in a picture.
-We’ve implemented custom predictions by building our own Tensorflow models trained on custom data, and we train and run predictions on Cloud ML Engine.
+We’ve implemented custom predictions by building our own TensorFlow models trained on custom data, and we train and run predictions on Cloud AI Platform.

 - For easier serving of all assets, we also create a low resolution thumbnail of every image.

 AudioProcessing audio is pretty straightforward.
 We want to be able to search for spoken text in audio files, and we use Cloud Speech API to extract text from the audio.
 We then feed the transcription into the Elasticsearch index, making the audio file searchable by every word.

 VideoVideo is basically the combination of everything we do with images and audio files.
 There are some minor differences though, so let's see what microservices we invoke for these assets:

 - First of all, we create a thumbnail so we can serve up a low-res image of the video.
 We take a thumbnail at 50% of the video.
 We do this by combining FFmpeg and FFprobe in Cloud Functions, and store this thumbnail alongside the video asset.
 Creating a thumbnail with Cloud Functions and FFmpeg is easy!

 - Using the same FFmpeg architecture, we extract the audio stream from the video.
 This audio stream is then processed like any other audio file: We extract the text from spoken text in the audio stream and add it to the Elastic index so the video itself can also be found by searching for every word that's spoken.
 We extract the audio stream from the video in a single channel FLAC format as this gives us the best results.